wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/sql-data-warehouse/sql-data-warehouse-auditing-get-started.md

 For each Event Category, Auditing of **Success** and **Failure** operations are configured separately.

-For further details about the activities and events audited, see the <a href="http://go.microsoft.com/fwlink/?LinkId=506733" target="_blank">Audit Log Format Reference (doc file download)</a>.
+For further details about the activities and events audited, see the <a href="http://download.microsoft.com/download/D/8/D/D8D90BA1-977F-466B-A839-7823FF37FD02/03-Azure%20SQL%20DB%20Audit%20Logs%20Format%20Specification.docx" target="_blank">Audit Log Format Reference (doc file download)</a>.

 Audit logs are stored in your Azure storage account.
 You can define an audit log retention period.

 An auditing policy can be defined for a specific database or as a default server policy.
 A default server auditing policy will apply to all databases on a server which do not have a specific overriding database auditing policy defined.

-Before setting up audit auditing check if you are using a ["Downlevel Client"](sql-data-warehouse-auditing-downlevel-clients.md).
+Before setting up audit auditing check if you are using a ["Downlevel Client"](/documentation/articles/sql-data-warehouse-auditing-downlevel-clients).

 ##<a id="subheading-2"></a>Set up auditing for your database

-1. Launch the <a href="https://portal.azure.com" target="_blank">Azure Preview Portal</a>.
+1. Launch the <a href="https://manage.windowsazure.cn" target="_blank">Azure Management Portal</a>.

 2. navigate to the configuration blade of the SQL Data Warehouse database / SQL Server you want to audit.
 Click the **Settings** button on top and then, in the Setting blade, and select **Auditing**.